Stoke Aldermoor: Politics

+Stoke Aldermoor sits in the city council ward of Lower Stoke, which has historically been represented by Labour, consistently and safely from the mid-2000s.

+In popular culture

-Stoke Aldermoor is also known locally in Hollywood movie fame as the place where the famous Mini sewer chase was shot for the film The Italian Job, the Minis were lowered into the newly built sewers on the outskirts of Stoke Aldermoor and driven to the Finham Sewage Works..
+Stoke Aldermoor is where the famous Mini sewer chase was shot for the film The Italian Job (1969).
+The Minis were lowered into the newly built sewers on the outskirts of Stoke Aldermoor and driven to the Finham Sewage Works..

 In the television series Keeping Up Appearances, exterior shots around Daisy and Onslow's council house were filmed in Stoke Aldermoor.